k-seth/ClanRecruitingBot/README.md

 A Discord bot to help clans in World of Tanks with recruiting

-### Note: This repo is still in development and IT WILL NOT WORK.
-It is not connected to the server yet, which is also still under development
+### Note: This repo is still in development.
+The Linux bot does currently work, but is still IN PROGRESS, and as such may be buggy.
+This repo and the server are still under development and testing!

 This repository focuses on providing a fully featured, but highly customizable, Discord bot for a variety of clans.
 When downloaded, the bot is set up for a mid to top clan on the NA server.
-Below the default settings and how you can change them to your needs is outlined.
-If you don't use Discord, or prefer not to add the bot, there is also a web browser based variant which (eventually) can be found here: https://github.com/k-seth/ClanRecruitingWebapp.git
+Below are the default settings.
+Additionally, how you can change the bot to suit your needs is outlined.
+If you don't use Discord, or prefer not to add the bot, there is also a web browser based variant which can be found here: https://github.com/k-seth/ClanRecruitingWebapp.git

 ### Prerequisites